solo-io/service-mesh-for-less-blog/README.md

 ![max-percentage-improvement](.images/percentage-improvement-equation-2.png)

-As you can see, the introduction of Istio's ambient mode architecture can improve our expected latency performance by up to **70%**!
+As shown above, the introduction of Istio's ambient mode architecture can improve our expected latency performance by up to **70%**!

-Furthermore, adopting a sidecarless architecture additionally reduces the operational overhead to truly be "ambient" for the developer persona.
-As a result, the organization as a whole benefits from the improved resource utilization while maintaining or even improving application performance.
+Adopting a sidecarless architecture additionally reduces the operational overhead to truly be "ambient" for the developer persona.
+As a result, the organization as a whole benefits from improved resource utilization while maintaining or even enhancing application performance.
 It is clear here that we are benefitting while doing more for less!

-As Solo.io is a co-founder of the Istio ambient sidecar-less architecture and leads the development upstream in the Istio community, we are uniquely positioned to help our customers adopt this architecture for production security and compliance requirements.
+As a co-founder and leader in the development of the Istio Ambient sidecarless architecture, Solo.io is uniquely positioned to help our customers adopt this architecture for production-grade security and compliance requirements.
 [Please reach out to us to talk with an expert.](https://www.solo.io/company/contact/)